+The proof of Theorem \ref{thm:mixing} uses the potential method to analyze decay of correlation, which is now streamlined (see e.g.\ \cite{LLY13, SSSY17}).
+The main difficulty is to find a good potential function.
+In other words, we want to solve a variational problem minimizing the maximum of the decay rate function.
+The main novelty in our solution is that we restrict variables to the range of $(0,\frac{\lambda}{1+\lambda}]$ and our potential function is well-defined \emph{only} in this range.
+This is in fact necessary, as otherwise the statement does not hold, and is valid for the setting of Theorem \ref{thm:mixing}.
+Our choice leads to a relatively clean and significantly simpler proof, comparing to similar proofs in other settings.
+In particular, we do not need the ``symmetrization'' argument (see e.g.\ \cite{LLY13,SSSY17}).
+We also use a trick of truncating the potential to deal with unbounded degrees (see Eq.\ \eqref{eqn:phi2:definition2}).

 For the range of $\beta>1$, SSM does not hold even if $\lambda<\critL$.
 However, we conjecture that Theorem \ref{thm:algorithm} can be extended to the $\beta>1$ range as well, mainly due to Theorem \ref{thm:mixing}, which does not require $\beta\le1$.
 Moreover, we show that even if $\beta>1$, the marginal probability in any instance is within the range of $(0,\frac{\lambda}{1+\lambda}]$ given $\lambda<\critL$ (see Proposition \ref{prop:bounded}).
-This seems to imply that the main reason our algorithm fails is due to pinnings in the self-avoiding walk tree construction, whereas in a real instance these pinnings cannot aggregate enough ``bad'' influence.
+This seems to imply that the main reason why our algorithm fails is due to pinnings (forcing a vertex to be ``0'' or ``1'') in the self-avoiding walk tree construction, whereas in a real instance these pinnings cannot aggregate enough ``bad'' influence.